ika-rwth-aachen/mqtt_client/README.md

 If an MQTT-to-ROS transmission is configured as `json`, the MQTT message is interpreted as a JSON string and transformed into a ROS message to be published.

 The `json` property of both Ros-to-MQTT and MQTT-to-ROS should be equal.
-Currently this is only supported for ROS, support of ROS2 will come soon.

 ## Primitive Messages